Jake Matthews (American football)

-Jacob Andrew Matthews (born February 11, 1992) is an American football offensive tackle for the Atlanta Falcons of the National Football League (NFL).
-He was drafted by the Falcons sixth overall in the 2014 NFL Draft.
-He played college football at Texas A&M. He is a member of the Matthews family of football players.
+Jacob Thomas Matthews (born February 11, 1992) is an American professional football offensive tackle for the Atlanta Falcons of the National Football League (NFL).
+He played college football for the Texas A&M Aggies and was drafted by the Falcons sixth overall in the 2014 NFL draft.
+Matthews is a member of the Matthews family of football players.

-High school career
+Early life

 Matthews attended Elkins High School in Missouri City, where he was a standout offensive lineman for the Elkins Knights high school football team.
-He was teammates with D. J. Hayden.
-In his senior season, Matthews was a first-team all-district and all-greater Houston honoree as his team finished the season with a 9–3 record.
+Matthews was teammates with D. J. Hayden.
+As a senior, he was a first-team all-district and all-greater Houston honoree as his team finished the season with a 9–3 record.
 Matthews was invited to play in the 2010 U.S. Army All-American Bowl and also earned 2009 High School All-American honors by USA Today, Parade, and SuperPrep.

-Regarded as a four-star recruit by Rivals.com, he was listed as the No. 7 offensive tackle prospect in the class of 2010.
+Regarded as a four-star recruit by Rivals.com, Matthews was listed as the No. 7 offensive tackle prospect in the class of 2010.
 He chose Texas A&M over offers from Oklahoma, Alabama, Arkansas, Oregon, Texas, Texas Tech, Southern California, and Stanford.

 College career

 As a junior in 2012, Matthews was a first-team All-Southeastern Conference (SEC) selection in recognition of his successful season.
 He also received first-team All-American honors by the Football Writers Association of America.
 During his senior season, Matthews played left tackle after playing right tackle for the previous three seasons.

-As a senior in 2013, Matthews was again a first-team All-Southeastern Conference (SEC) selection.
+As a senior in 2013, Matthews was again a first-team All-SEC selection.

 Professional career

-Matthews was drafted by the Atlanta Falcons with the sixth overall pick in the 2014 NFL Draft.
-With Luke Joeckel having been selected second overall in the 2013 NFL Draft by the Jacksonville Jaguars, Texas A&M became the first school with consecutive top-10 selected offensive lineman since USC's Tyron Smith and Matt Kalil in 2011 and 2012, respectively.
+Matthews was selected by the Atlanta Falcons with the sixth overall pick in the 2014 NFL draft.
+With Luke Joeckel having been selected second overall in the 2013 NFL draft by the Jacksonville Jaguars, Texas A&M became the first school with consecutive top-10 selected offensive lineman since USC's Tyron Smith and Matt Kalil in 2011 and 2012, respectively.

-In his first NFL game, Matthews suffered a high ankle sprain in a season-opening win against the Saints.
+In his first NFL game, Matthews suffered a high ankle sprain in a season-opening victory over the New Orleans Saints.
 Despite the injury, Matthews started in all but one game in his rookie season.
 In 2015, Matthews' blocking improved, allowing only 38 quarterback pressures compared to 51 in 2014.
-That season, Matthews was named as the third most improved player of 2015 by Pro Football Focus.
+That season, Matthews was named the third most improved player of 2015 by Pro Football Focus.